 Shiatsu is widely regarded in Japan as a means of maintaining good health and preventing illness and disease.
 This is because a shiatsu practitioner can identify and correct the energy imbalances before they develop into symptoms and then into disease.
 Many clients report feeling invigorated and energised after a shiatsu treatment, whilst some people feel very relaxed and sleepy.

 Shiatsu can be a fairly vigorous therapy, as the therapist will use a range of pushing, squeezing and twisting movements in order release stagnant and trapped energy.
 It should be avoided by anyone with open wounds, rashes, infectious skin diseases (e.g. impetigo); anyone who has phlebitis, varicose veins or is prone to blood clots; anyone who has a recent fracture or sprain; anyone who has had recent chemotherapy or radiotherapy treatment.

 Massage of the abdominal area should be avoided by anyone who has an abdominal hernia, or who is in the first three months of pregnancy.
 It is important not to eat, drink alcohol, exercise vigorously or take a hot bath for at least one hour before or after shiatsu treatment.

-Use the form at the top of this page or the links below to search for Shiatsu.
+Use the links below to search for Shiatsu practitioners.